Digelius Music

-Digelius Music is a record shop and internet retailer located in Viiskulma, Helsinki, Finland.
-It has been functioning in more or less the same place since 1971.
-Officially its business is "retail of music and video recordings."
+Digelius Music was a record shop and internet retailer located in Viiskulma, Helsinki, Finland.
+It had been functioning in more or less the same place from 1971 to 2023.
+Officially its business was "retail of music and video recordings."
 There are several record shops in the same or neighbouring blocks.
+As of 2024 Digelius functions as an internet retailer whose orders can be picked at Eurantie, Helsinki.

 History of the record store

 Digelius Music had its beginnings in 1971.
 At that time, the future CEO of the record store, Emu Lehtinen was working in another record shop in Helsinki, Tunnelin levy.
 Lehtinen together with record importer Pertti Lehto and co-employee Tiina Ruolanne got the idea of founding their own record store.
 Digelius Electronics Finland, known for its owner, inventor Erkki Kurenniemi, invested in some of the shares as well.
 Kurenniemi had founded Digelius Electronics Finland together with Peter Frisk, with the aim of producing electronic instruments.
 They were known e.g. for the Dimi synthesizer.

 Digelius Music had a successful start, but then Tiina Ruolanto moved to Sweden, and Digelius Electronics Finland went bankrupt.
 Now Juhani "Juntsa" Aalto came to the rescue and bought have of the shares of the record store.
 The shop was now owned by Lehtinen, Aalto, and three minor shareholders.
 Aalto's shares were later inherited by his sister.
 Now the name Digelius only survives in the name of this record shop.
 The word Digelius is an amalgam of the words digital and Sibelius.

-Digelius Music was originally located on a street called Laivurinrinne, at the Viiskulma corner, in the same space which is now occupied by the record store Eronen.
+Digelius Music was originally located on a street called Laivurinrinne, at the Viiskulma corner, in the same space which is now (2024) occupied by the record store Eronen.
 One morning in the 1990s, Lehtinen noticed that the sports store at the corner of Laivurinrinne and Fredrikinkatu had disappeared.
 Having thought about this for one night, he went into a bank and took a sizable loan.
 Since then Digelius Music has existed at this corner, the heart of the Viiskulma corner.